 - If necessary, set [Auto power off] under the [¥2] tab to [Disable]. - If the camera's auto power off is activated during the wireless LAN connection, the connection will be terminated.

 Wireless LAN Connection Status

-Wireless LAN connection status can be checked with the camera's $<(q_1)>$ lamp.
+Wireless LAN connection status can be checked on the camera's LCD panel.